nthuls/Network-Traffic-Monitoring-with-grafana/README.md

 # Zeek to MySQL Integration

+## Project Overview

-This project includes a set of scripts designed to capture network traffic, process it using Zeek, and then convert the Zeek logs into a MySQL database for analysis and review.
+This project provides a comprehensive solution for capturing network traffic, processing it with Zeek (formerly Bro), and storing the enriched logs into a MySQL database for further analysis and visualization.
+It includes scripts and configurations to enhance Zeek's capabilities with GeoIP, ASN data, and JA3/JA4 fingerprinting, enabling detailed network security monitoring and analysis.

+## Features

+- **Traffic Capture**: Utilizes `tcpdump` to capture live network traffic.
+- **Log Processing**: Processes captured traffic with Zeek, enriched with GeoIP, ASN, and JA3/JA4 data.
+- **Data Storage**: Converts Zeek logs into a MySQL database for easy querying and analysis.
+- **Automation**: Includes scripts to automate the entire process and run it as a service.
+- **Customization**: Allows customization of network interfaces, capture durations, and database configurations.

 ## Project Structure

-- `zeek_to_mysql.sh`: Shell script to manage the full lifecycle of traffic capturing, log processing, and database insertion.
+- `zeek_to_mysql.sh`: Shell script to manage traffic capturing, Zeek processing, and database insertion.
 - `zeek_to_mysql.py`: Python script to convert processed Zeek logs into MySQL.
+- `asn_enrichment.zeek`: Zeek script for ASN and GeoIP enrichment.
-- `.env`: Environment file to store configuration variables.
+- `.env` / `zeek_to_mysql_config.ini`: Configuration files to store environment variables.
+- `setup.sh`: Enhanced setup script for initial configuration and automation.
+- `README.md`: Documentation and usage instructions.

 ## Requirements

 ### Software Dependencies

-- **Zeek**: Network analysis framework that identifies and logs network connections.
+- **Zeek**: Network analysis framework for monitoring network traffic.
 - **MySQL/MariaDB**: Database server to store and manage the log data.
-- **tcpdump**: Tool for traffic capturing.
+- **tcpdump**: Tool for capturing network traffic.
 - **Python 3**: Required for running the Python script.
-- **mysql-connector-python**: Python library to connect and interact with MySQL.
+- **gcc, make, cmake, flex, bison, libpcap, openssl, swig, zlib, jemalloc**: Required for compiling Zeek from source.
+- **MaxMind GeoIP Databases**: For GeoIP and ASN enrichment.
+- **JA3/JA4 Zeek Packages**: For SSL/TLS fingerprinting.

 ### Python Libraries